crossplane/crossplane/docs/reference/xpkg.md

   objects MAY be defined in the YAML stream.
 - Zero (0) or more `Composition.apiextensions.crossplane.io` objects MAY be
   defined in the YAML stream.
-- No other object types may be defined in the YAML stream.
+- Zero (0) other object types may be defined in the YAML stream.

 ### Provider Package Requirements